docksal/docksal/docs/project-customize.md

 | `stack-default-static.yml` | Same configuration as `stack-default.yml` but does not inherit `services.yml`|
 | `stack-acquia.yml`         | Acquia-like stack with Solr, Varnish and memcached|

+!!! warning "DO NOT CHANGE DEFAULT STACKS!"
+    Do not change or customize existing default stacks.
+    Use the `.docksal` folder in your project to customize the project configuration.

 <a name="loading-order"></a>
 ## Configuration files loading order

-This swarm of configuration files that Docksal can use provides flexibility to set up your project in a way that works for your team's needs.
-Just like Bash configuration files (/etc/profile, bashrc, bash_profile, bash_logout), they provide flexibility to configure a Docksal project in dozens of ways.
+With this swarm of configuration files Docksal lets you configure a project in a way that works for you and your team.
+Just like Bash configuration files (/etc/profile, bashrc, bash_profile, bash_logout), they give the flexibility to configure a Docksal project in dozens of ways.

 `fin` loads files in a certain order.
-Configuration files, that are loaded later, override settings from files that loaded earlier.
-The list below goes from earliest to latest in this queue.
+Files loaded later override settings from the files loaded earlier.
+The list below goes from the earliest to the latest in this queue.

-You can always see files that were loaded for a project by running `fin config show`.

 Loading order:

 1. `~/.docksal/stacks/volumes-*.yml` - only `volumes-bind.yml` loads at the moment ([volumes in Docksal](/docksal-volumes.md).)
-2. `~/.docksal/stacks/stack-*.yml` - only loads if there is no `docksal.yml` or if forced by `DOCKSAL_STACK` variable in `docksal.env`.
+2. `~/.docksal/stacks/stack-*.yml` - only loads if there is no `docksal.yml` in the project or if forced by settings the `DOCKSAL_STACK` variable in `docksal.env`.
 3. `docksal.yml` - extends the stack if `DOCKSAL_STACK` is set in `docksal.env` or completely overrides it otherwise.
 4. `docksal.env` - sets or modifies environment variables.
 5. `docksal-local.yml` - extends the loaded stack or `docksal.yml`.
 6. `docksal-local.env` - sets or modifies environment variables set previously.

+To see the files loaded for a particular project run `fin config show`.

 <a name="zero-configuration"></a>
 ## Zero-configuration

 You can simply create a `.docksal` folder in your project root and run `fin start`.
-`stack-default.yml` will be loaded and used to create containers in this case.
+The default stack (`~/.docksal/stacks/stack-default.yml`) will be loaded and used to create containers in this case.

-This is a great way to start developing a new project or it can be used all the time if your needs are simple. `stack-default.yml` inherits `services.yml` so you'll get latest versions of containers.
+This is a great way to start developing a new project.
+This approach can also be used on a permanent basis,
+if your needs are simple. `stack-default.yml` extends the configuration from `services.yml`, so you'll be getting the latest stack versions with every Docksal update.

 ### Zero-configuration stacks